Mtemi/Bybit-Trading-Bot-Integrated-with-TradingView-Webhook-Alerts/README.md

 Join our Discord Server https://discord.gg/bwCJTVDbRr for Assistance and Updates

-Integration with Telegram is available.
+Upgrade with Telegram integration is available as per your requirements.

 REQUIREMENTS: